2020 Peruvian parliamentary election

 Early parliamentary elections were held in Peru on 26 January 2020.
 The elections were called after President Martín Vizcarra constitutionally dissolved the Congress of the Republic on 30 September 2019.

 All 130 congressmen corresponding to the 26 electoral districts were elected to serve the remainder of the 2016–2021 congressional period.
-It was the seventh parliamentary election under the 1993 Constitution, which created the current Congress of the Republic.
+It was the seventh parliamentary election under the 1993 Constitution, which created the unicameral Congress of the Republic.

 Background

 On 30 September 2019, the President of the Council of Ministers, Salvador del Solar, set forth a vote of confidence before the Congress for refusing to pass a bill that modified the election process of judges of the Constitutional Court.
 The vote of confidence sought to stop the election of magistrates, modify the Organic Law of the Constitutional Court and the designation of the tribunes.
 However, the Plenary Session of Congress decided to continue with the election of magistrates, and ignored the vote of confidence presented by Del Solar.
 President Martín Vizcarra considered this a vote of no confidence in his Cabinet, and proceeded with the dissolution of Congress and the call for new elections according to Article 134 of the constitution: The President of the Republic is empowered to dissolve the Congress if it has censured or voted down two Councils of Ministers.